JessesTest/SOWA/README.md

 # SOWA2.0
-Rewrite of the original solidwaste billing systemSW-Email-ConsoleApplication:
+Rewrite of the original solidwaste billing system SW-Email-ConsoleApplication:

 <details>